Cooler cities, cooler people, cooler planet: The ‘triple win’ of sustainable urban cooling

 Cities, with all their inhabitants, buildings, and infrastructure, are already responsible for more than 70% of the world’s global carbon emissions Net Zero Carbon Cities: An Integrated Approach, World Economic Forum (2021) .
 Cooling appliances, such as air conditioners, are key drivers of emissions, with up to 10% of demand for electricity in cities used to compensate for the urban heat island effect.
 If we’re to have any chance of limiting global warming to 1.5°C, then cities need to achieve net-zero emissions by 2050.
 Clearly, continuing to cool our cities as we currently do is not an option.

-So how can we keep our cities cool in a way that doesn’t exacerbate the climate crisis?
+So how can we create cooler cities with solutions that doesn’t exacerbate the climate crisis?

 Sustainable urban cooling

 Sustainable cooling solutions – i.e. solutions that are super-efficient, climate-friendly, and utilize low- or zero-carbon electricity – are essential if we’re to meet our climate and development goals, simultaneously.

 Solutions to avoid dangerous heat include urban green and blue infrastructure (e.g. tree cover and waterways), which can reduce ambient temperatures by multiple degrees; better building design (e.g. shading, better building envelopes, ventilation, and reflective materials) that can reduce the need for mechanical air conditioning; district cooling, because it can efficiently cool a large network of buildings; and cooling centers, which can provide much-needed thermal comfort and safety to vulnerable populations during times of extreme heat.